dirtylittledirtbike/git_branches/readme.md

 # develop branch
 # adding new feature
 # working on another feature not ready yet
-# ok feature is ready to incorporate into develop branch
+# deleting newly incoprorated feature

 # done with feature1 working on feature2